johnml1135/MakeMKV-Auto-Rip/README.md

 - **📝 Comprehensive logging** - Optional detailed operation logs with configurable 12hr/24hr console timestamps
 - **⚡ Advanced drive management** - Separate control for loading and ejecting drive preferences
 - **🎛️ Flexible options** - Rip longest title or all titles (that are above MakeMKV min title length)
+- **🔄 HandBrake integration** - Optional post-processing to convert MKV files to more efficient formats
+- **🎯 Compression presets** - Use HandBrake's optimized presets for the perfect balance of quality and size
+- **🗑️ Automatic cleanup** - Optional removal of original MKV files after successful conversion

 ## 🚀 Quick Start